rich-iannone/NPRI/README.md

 NPRI
 ====

-National Pollutant Release Inventory (NPRI) for Canada, 1993–2012
+National Pollutant Release Inventory (NPRI) for Canada, 1993–2012.
+A dataset with 470641 rows and 81 columns.